-As column (1) of Table II shows, the coefficient estimate for log(employment) is 0.033 and statistically significant at the 1% level, suggesting that wages are higher in local labor markets with more workers.
-This finding is consistent with economic forces related to agglomeration (e.g., Ellison, Glaeser, and Kerr 2010; and Greenstone, Hornbeck, and Moretti 2010).
+As Column 1 of Table 2 shows, the coefficient estimate for log(employment) is 0.033 and statistically significant at the 1% level, suggesting that wages are higher in local labor markets with more workers.
+This finding is consistent with economic forces related to agglomeration (for example, Ellison, Glaeser, and Kerr 2010; Greenstone, Hornbeck, and Moretti 2010).
 As would be expected, the coefficient on log labor productivity is positive (equal to 0.072 and significant at the 1% level), indicating a positive relation between productivity and wages.

-Turning to our main variable of interest, log(HHI), and still focusing on column (1), the results indicate a negative relation between wages and local-level employer concentration calculated at the county-level.
+Turning to our main variable of interest, log(HHI), and still focusing on Column 1, the results indicate a negative relation between wages and local-level employer concentration calculated at the county-level.
 The elasticity of wages to local-level HHI is -0.01, with the relation between log(wages) and log(HHI) statistically significant at the 1% level.
-The wage-to-HHI elasticity implies that moving from one standard deviation below to one standard deviation above the mean level HHI is associated with a decrease of 1.6% in wages.
-Thus, consistent with the hypothesis that labor market monopsony power detrimentally affects wages, the data show that wages are negatively related to the degree of employer concentration in the local labor market.
+The wageto-HHI elasticity implies that moving from one standard deviation below to one standard deviation above the mean level HHI is associated with a decrease of 1.6% in wages.22 Thus, consistent with the hypothesis that labor market monopsony power detrimentally affects wages, the data show that wages are negatively related to the degree of employer concentration in the local labor market.
+We lag log(HHI) by one year since it may take time for labor market monopsony power to affect wages.
+Our results are not sensitive to this modeling choice and we obtain similar results when using contemporaneous log(HHI) in our regressions (Appendix 1 Table A1).